 Unreasonable Compensation Demands

-Insurance companies often take unreasonable compensation demands as unserious offers to settle the personal injury case.
+Insurance companies often consider unreasonable compensation demands unserious offers to settle personal injury cases.
 As a result, the insurance company may be less willing to negotiate out of court.

 How to Write a Personal Injury Demand Letter